-The second summand is $O_F(1)$.
-To evaluate the first summand, we use the same strategy as in the proof of Theorem \ref{thm:number of zeros}.
-Without loss of generality, assume $1\in J$.
-Then, the first summand on the right side of \eqref{eq:log|F(b+it),pi|} is equal to
+To evaluate the main term above, we use the same strategy as in the proof of Theorem \ref{thm:number of zeros}.
+Without loss of generality, we assume $1\in J$.
+Then, the summand of \eqref{eq:log|F(b+it),pi|} is equal to

-where we denote the first summand as $M(t)$ and the second summand as $R(t)$.
+where we denote the first term as $M(t)$ and the second term as $R(t)$.

 Upon using the definition of $B(s,l,\pi_u)$ as in \eqref{def:B(k,pi )}, we have

 For each $1\le u \le V$, from the functional equation of $|L(b+it, {\pi}_u)|$ in \eqref{eq:FE for L(s,pi)} and the fact that $L(1-b-it, \widetilde{\pi}_u)$ is in the region of absolute convergence, we obtain